philgyford/samuelpepys-twitter/README.md

 There are files of tweets in dated yearly and monthly directories in `tweets/`.
 Most recent tweets at the top of each file.

+The script is quite simple.
+It looks for the most recent tweet with today's date that's within `SCRIPT_FREQUENCY` minutes.
+This means that:

+1. Tweets in the last `SCRIPT_FREQUENCY` minutes of yesterday might not be sent, depending on when your script runs.

+2. All tweets should be scheduled more than `SCRIPT_FREQUENCY` minutes apart, or some will never get tweeted.

+## Heroku setup

 Set Heroku environment variables for all the settings that `send-tweet.py` requires. eg:

     $ heroku config:set SCRIPT_FREQUENCY=10